 Management Accounts is the process of producing financial reports for the business using the data input from the bookkeeper using a General Ledger.
 Management Accounts should always be prepared and produced by Qualified Accountants.
 As a result, they ensure that the data entered by the Bookkeeper is accurate.
 Management Accounts are essentially unaudited financial statements, which can be prepared weekly, monthly, quarterly, or annually.
 They are usually made up of a profit and loss report, balance sheet, and a cash flow report but can incorporate other types of reports depending on the business needs.
 For example, a Consultancy practice would need a report to provide information on client billing or a construction company would need a bespoke report on accounting for assets under construction.
 Using the bank balance and a basic profit and loss account alone is not a good indicator for a business to help it make commercial decisions.
 Management accounts can help produce cash flow projections in addition to profit and loss to ensure business decisions do not use incomplete information.
 Management accounts can also help identify areas of the business, which are profitable, and/or loss-making to ensure the capital is utilized to its optimum.
 Management Accounts can also save a business time and money because these reports are also used to prepare year-end audited accounts, tax returns, VAT/Sales tax returns, and keep statutory information as required by the law.

-The preparation of Management Accounts assisted with accurate and timely bookkeeping will provide an essential tool which help small businesses perform their full potential.
+The preparation of Management Accounts assisted with accurate and timely bookkeeping will provide an essential tool that helps small businesses perform their full potential.
 The lack of useful and reliable financial reports is one of the main reasons why businesses fail.
 This can usually be avoided if owners organize and structure their financial information in an accurate and timely manner.